 Neurosurgery Residency Facilities

-On the twentieth floor in the Annenberg building at The Mount Sinai Medical Center there are three neurosurgical laboratories.
+On the twentieth floor in the Annenberg building at The Mount Sinai Health System there are three neurosurgical laboratories.
 A fourth laboratory is on the sixteenth floor of the East (Icahn) Building.

 The Gene Therapy and Brain Tumor laboratory is under the direction of Isabelle M. Germano, MD, Professor of Neurosurgery, Neurology, and Oncological Sciences.
 It is located on the sixteenth floor of the Icahn Building, within the Department of Oncological Sciences.
 The research is currently funded by NIH/NCI and Industry.
 Its focus is translational research for brain tumors and the study of gene therapy for malignant brain tumors.
 In addition, a multi-disciplinary study is focused on evaluating stem cells for therapy of brain tumors.
 The lab is currently funded by an NIH grant.
 Luni Emdad, MBBS, PhD, Assistant Professor, works with Dr. Germano in this laboratory.
 Other laboratory members include Zulekha Abdul Qadeer, BS and Emanuela Binello, MD, PhD, ScD, Assistant Researchers.

 Another laboratory is devoted to investigation of mechanisms underlying early brain and cerebrovascular injury using rodent models of subarachnoid hemorrhage and ischemia stroke.
 This research is directed by Fatima Sehba, PhD, a Research Associate Professor, and is funded by the NIH.
 Other laboratory members include Roka Abhishek, BS, and Weina Bi, MD, Research Coordinators.